 In the late 1980s and early 1990s, Senator Daniel Patrick Moynihan, who spent his childhood near the bridge in Astoria, lobbied to have the Hell Gate Bridge refurbished.
 Although the nearby Triborough Bridge was being maintained and repainted constantly, the Hell Gate Bridge had not been painted since it opened in 1916 except by the skillful hands of graffiti artists.
 Since the bridge was deemed structurally sound by Amtrak president W. Graham Claytor, Jr., he saw little need for spending money for "cosmetic purposes."
 Buttressed by a 1991 article in The New Yorker on what Moynihan called "a great engineering miracle," Congress appropriated $55 million to repair and refurbish the Hell Gate Bridge.
 A unique color was even selected for the bridge paint: "Hell Gate Red."
 The restoration project was completed in 1996.

 In 2008, Amtrak began a $10 million project to refurbish the concrete viaducts on both sides of the main arch span.
 The project, which was delayed by two years and cost reviews (it originally had been estimated to cost $3 million), seeks to remedy water leaks and falling concrete that had endangered pedestrians and damaged vehicles underneath the viaducts.
-It is scheduled for completion in mid-2009, at which time a new coat of paint will be applied to the main arch span under a separate contract.
+A new coat of paint will be applied to the main arch span under a separate contract at a future date.